simpsonpaisley/301-knowledge-base/class-01/Class1ReadingNotes.md

 - **`public`** - this folder contains `index.html` file, which is the template for the React project.
 - **`src`** - this folder contains the components of the React app.
 - **`package.json`** - this contains the npm package details.

+### Git Ignore

+We can write files in the `gitignore` file, so they don't get pushed to GitHub.

 ### Creating a Component